chhuang-one/sqxclib/doc/Sqxc.md

 ```

 #### use C++ language to send array to Sqxc elements
-If you want to parse/write object or array and reuse Sqxc elements:
+If you want to parse/write object or array, and reuse Sqxc elements:
 1. call ready() before sending data.
 2. call finish() after sending data.